vladimir-avetian/vladimir-avetian.github.io/index.md

 My research interests are Political Economy and Urban Economics.

-I am on the job market this year.
+I am on the job market this year and will be available for interview at the European Job Market and at the AEA meetings.

 My CV is available [here](pdfs/cv.pdf).